kenpratt/rusty_torrent/README.md

 * Reading `.torrent` files (single-file torrents only)
 * Connecting to a tracker to find peers
 * Downloading a file from multiple peers in parallel
+* Queueing multiple requests with each peer for faster downloading (aka pipelining)
+* Uploading files to peers, and seeding existing files

 Not quite yet:

-* Uploading/seeding
 * Multi-file torrents
-* Queueing multiple requests with each peer for faster downloading
 * Connecting to multiple trackers
+* NAT traversal

 Requirements
 ------------